Synchronization of multiple rigid body systems: a survey: Conclusion

 \item Prescribed-time attitude synchronization with absolute and relative attitude measurements: In aerospace applications, the convergence time is an important control index.
-It is desirable that some space tasks such as rendezvous and docking of spacecrafts can be completed in a predefined time.
+It is desirable that some space tasks, such as rendezvous and docking of spacecraft, can be completed in a predefined time.
 However, the existing works of prescribed-time control only focus on linear models.
 The prescribed-time attitude synchronization, especially only relying on the relative attitude information is still an open problem.

 \item Coordination control of multiple rigid body systems with communication constraints: The communication network is fundamental for coordination control of multiple rigid body systems.
-However, in the application of underwater vehicles and spacecrafts, the communication among agents is unreliable and communication capacity is also limited which motivates the study of the coordination control of multiple rigid body system under communication constraints
+However, in the application of underwater vehicles and spacecraft, the communication among agents is unreliable, and communication capacity is also limited which motivates the study of the coordination control of multiple rigid body systems under communication constraints

-\item A unified framework of sensing, decision-making, and control of autonomous systems: The existing results consider the control, estimation, and decision-making of multi-agent systems separately.
+\item A unified framework of sensing, decision-making, and control of multiple rigid body systems: Most of the existing results consider the control, estimation, and decision-making of multiple rigid body systems separately.
 However, in practical applications, these processes are generally coupled.
-The decision-making loop is dependent on the information integrating from the environment sensing.
-The control loop is dependent on the output of the decision-making loop and is also affected by the estimation error from the sensing loop.
-Hence, it is necessary to build a unified framework which can analysis the estimation, decision-making, and control together.
+The decision-making loop is dependent on the information integrated from environment sensing.
+The control loop is dependent on the output of the decision-making loop, and is also affected by the estimation error from the sensing loop.
+Hence, it is necessary to build a unified framework, which can analyze the estimation, decision-making, and control together.

-\item Experiment researches on coordination of multiple rigid body systems: Up to our knowledge, the experiment results on coordination control of multiple rigid body systems are quite limited.
-Most of researches give the numerical simulation to verify the effectiveness of the proposed algorithm.
-Thus, a novel verification approach such as semi-physical simulation is one of future directions. \end{itemize}
+\item Experiment researches on the coordination of multiple rigid body systems: Up to our knowledge, the experiment results on coordination control of multiple rigid body systems are quite limited.
+Most of the researches give the numerical simulation to verify the effectiveness of the proposed algorithm due to the difficulty of real experiments in the extreme environment such as deep spaces.
+Thus, novel verification approaches such as the semi-physical simulation are one of future directions. \end{itemize}